stencila/stencila/prompts/README.md

 #### LLM parameters

-These parameters can be specified in the assistant header and will be passed on to the LLM via it's API:
+These parameters can be specified in the prompt header and will be passed on to the LLM via it's API:

 - `mirostat`: Enable Mirostat sampling for controlling perplexity
 - `mirostat-eta`: Influences how quickly the algorithm responds to feedback from the generated text